look/query-parser/tutorial/build_a_query_parser.md

 ## Why and how to generate Elasticsearch queries using Ruby and Parslet (DRAFT please do not distribute)
 By [Luke Francl](http://www.recursion.org) ([look@recursion.org](mailto:look@recursion.org)), XXX 2017

 More than a few times in my career, I've been part of a project that needed search.
 A Lucene-based search engine fits the bill.
 Somebody<sup>[1](#fn1)</sup> finds the search engine's built-in query parser, wires it up, and that is that.
-It seems like a good idea and saves time up-front.
+It seems like a good idea and it's easy.

 However, it's better to write your own query parser, for two reasons.
 First, **built-in parsers are too powerful**.
 They are confusing and allow users to trigger expensive queries that can kill performance.
 Second, **built-in parsers are too generic**.
+There is a tension between queries that are safe to execute and giving users a powerful query language -- which they expect.
+However, built-in query parsers tend to be all-or-nothing: either they are safe, or they provide extraordinary power that can be too dangerous to expose.
+You can't select only the features you need.
 When you control your own parser, you can add features to it and customize _your_ application's search behavior for _your_ users.

-This might sound daunting, but thanks to easy-to-use parser libraries, it's straightfoward.
+This might sound daunting, but thanks to easy-to-use parser libraries, it's straightforward.
+There is **no magic** in the built-in query parser.
+It constructs low-level queries the same way as using those objects directly.

-In this tutorial, we'll create of a query parser using the Ruby library [Parslet](http://kschiess.github.io/parslet/) that can generate queries for the Elasticsearch query DSL.
+In this tutorial, we'll create a query parser that can generate queries for the [Elasticsearch query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).
 Building up from a simple term parser, we'll add boolean operators, phrases, and close by adding an application-specific heuristic that would never make sense as part of a generic query parser.

 Want to skip to the code?
 Each step of the tutorial [is available as a self-contained file](https://github.com/look/query-parser) so it's easy to follow along.